endegraaf/Vagrant-SeleniumBase/README.md

 - Now wait for the process to complete

 ## Open the Virtual machine (debian 8)
+- The default username and password is vagrant
 - Firefox should be installed, navigate to http://localhost:8088/blog/index.xhtml and see the blog.
 - use admin/admin to login to the blog